All Episodes

 It had to travel where there was a magnetic energy source.

-And therefore it couldn't travel from planet to planet or galaxy to galaxy or something like that because it had to have a certain magnetic energy field or something to operate with.
+And therefore, it couldn't travel from planet to planet or galaxy to galaxy or something like that because it had to have a certain magnetic energy field or something to operate with.

 Now, what do you specifically know about extraterrestrial beings at the test site working perhaps with us?

-I know what the guys said on the show that was worked out there and I know that the live
+I know what the guy said on the show that was worked out there.

-that and then after Area 51 was developed they took them there, they took him or them
+And then after Area 51 was developed, they took them there.

 That's why they fought so hard, I'm sure.